biniyamfikru/biniyamfikru/README.md

 # Hi there, I'm Biniyam Fikru 👋

-I am a software developer with 4 years of experience in full-stack web development.
-I specialize in building SEO-friendly web applications using React.js, Next.js, Node.js, and Express.js.
+I am a software developer with 2 years of experience in front-end web development.
+I specialize in building SEO-friendly web applications using React.js and Next.js.
 I hold a bachelor's degree in Computer Science and Engineering.

 ## 🔭 Current Work
 Currently working as a full-stack developer.